morrownr/USB-WiFi/README.md

 The Bad:

+- no virtual interface (VIF) support
+- no support for set_wiphy_netns
 - the lack of an in-kernel, Linux Wireless Standards (mac80211) compliant driver makes this chipset problematic
 - WPA3 will only work if a version of wpa_supplicant greater than v2.9 is installed
 - future Realtek support unknown